 Yangzong grew up in Tibet, where sex wasn’t talked about in the home.
 She and her friends learned about sex from magazines and the Internet.
 Often, the information they gleaned wasn’t accurate—or enough.
-“A classmate of mine got pregnant and was forced to leave school with her boyfriend,” describes Yangzong.
+“A classmate of mine got pregnant and was forced to leave school with her boyfriend,” said Yangzong.
 “I always feel so sorry for her.”

 Learning life skills in the work place

 Many young people move from rural areas of China to the cities to pursue higher education and jobs.
 Cut off from their families and navigating new experiences and temptations, they are made vulnerable by their lack of family and community support.
-Poor knowledge and inability to communicate about topics that are traditionally taboo—such as romantic relationships, sex, contraception, condoms, and sexually transmitted diseases—also put them at risk.
+Poor knowledge and inability to communicate about topics that are traditionally taboo—such as romantic relationships, sex, contraception, condoms, and sexually transmitted infections—also put them at risk.

-For example, one company headquartered in Shenzhen employs more than 10,000 people in 40 sites throughout the country.
+For example, one company headquartered in Shenzhen employed more than 10,000 people in 40 sites throughout the country.
 PATH and the Family Planning Association first trained human resource managers at individual sites.
 The managers in turn provided life-planning skills training to employees.
 An evaluation at one site indicated that the dropout rate among female employees because of unintended pregnancy had fallen from almost 31 percent to 20 percent.
 One human resources manager told PATH staff, “I am so glad to see that our employees now have a clearer goal leading to a happy life and have learned useful skills.”

 A model for changing fate

 By the project's end it had become a model of success.
 PATH and the China Family Planning Association piloted the training in 12 major cities and 2 rural counties, and it expanded to more than 200 additional counties with funding from the Chinese government and the UNFPA.
 Youth programming became an integral component of the Family Planning Association’s five-year strategic plan.